 - 1. This document details the procurement policy (Policy) to be followed when acquiring deliverables for the Corporation of the Town of Georgina (Town) and the disposal of surplus assets; - 2.
-The purpose is to ensure that deliverables are acquired in an open, fair, ethical, accountable and transparent manner, which protects the reputation of the Town, while reducing legal exposure and increasing the confidence of both the public and the participants in the procurement process; and - 3.
+The purpose is to ensure that deliverables are acquired in an open, fair, ethical, accountable and transparent manner, which protects the reputation of the Town, while reducing legal exposure and increasing the confidence of both the public and the participants in the procurement process; - 3.
+The purpose is also to ensure that best value is achieve on the disposal of surplus assets; and - 4.
 This Policy works in conjunction with the Town's procurement procedures (Procedures).

-4. Guiding Principles
+5. Guiding Principles

-- 1. The overarching principle guiding this Policy is to maintain the public's trust and reduce the Town's exposure to legal liability by ensuring that procurement decisions are made using a procurement process that is open, fair, objective, ethical, accountable and transparent. - 1.
+- 1. The overarching principle guiding this Policy is to maintain the public's trust and reduce the Town's exposure to legal liability by ensuring that procurement decisions are made using a procurement process that is open, fair, objective, ethical, accountable and transparent; and - 1.
 In acquiring deliverables, the Town must also adhere to the following guiding principles: - 1.
 Promote effective, economic, and efficient acquisition; - 2.
 Act and conduct business with honesty and integrity; - 3.
 Treat vendors equitably, without discrimination; - 4.
 Develop, support, and promote the highest professional standards in order to serve the public; - 5.
 Maintain a customer-service focus while meeting the needs, and protecting the interests of the Town and the public; - 6.
 Comply with known international, federal and inter-provincial trade treaties or agreements, as amended, where applicable; - 7.
-Maintain the highest standards of integrity and professionalism with respect to the acquisition of deliverables and the managing of the procurement process by which deliverables are acquired; - Comply with and incorporate the requirements of the Accessibility for Ontarians with Disabilities Act, 2005, S.O.
+Maintain the highest standards of integrity and professionalism with respect to the acquisition of deliverables and the managing of the procurement process by which deliverables are acquired; - 8.
+Comply with and incorporate the requirements of the Accessibility for

+- Ontarians with Disabilities Act, 2005, S.O.
 2005, c.
-11, as amended (the 'AODA') in the procurement process of the Town as well as any requirements contained in other legislation (either provincial Atlachment No. 1

-- federal) which may impact the procurement process of the Town; - 9.
+11, as amended (the 'AODA') in the procurement process of the Town as well as any requirements contained in other legislation (either provincial or federal) which may impact the procurement process of the Town; - 9.
 Encourage, whenever possible, the acquisition of deliverables with due regard to the conservation of the natural environment; - 10.
 Support effective business planning such that deliverables will only be acquired after consideration of need, alternatives, timing and appropriate life cycle management issues; and - 11.
-When evaluating bid submissions, where possible, the Town will consider the total acquisition value including, but not limited to, acquisition, training, operating, maintenance, quality, reliability, performance, warranty, payment terms, contract extensions, contract renewals and disposal costs.
+When evaluating bid submissions, where possible, the Town will consider the total acquisition value including, but not limited to, acquisition, training, operating, maintenance, quality, reliability, performance, warranty, payment terms, contract extensions, contract renewals and disposal costs. - 2.
+The disposal of surplus assets shall be conducted in a manner that ensures the Town recovers optimal value of surplus assets.

-1. The definitions of italicized terms used in the Policy are set out in SCHEDULE A - DEFINITIONS .
+2. DEFINITIONS 1.
+The definitions of italicized terms used in the Policy are set out in SCHEDULE A - DEFINITIONS .